chris3127/HowDoYouFeelTerminalApp/README.md

 When the application starts, a user is asked how they feel.
 When they identify their emotion from a list, they are presented with a quote that is randomly selected from a list of inspirational quotes relevant to that emotion.
 The emotion is written to an external file in order to be counted.

 After reading the quote, the user goes to a secondary menu where they can either track their mood or add a quote.
-If they track their mood, a cumlative count of the mood inputs is displayed.
+If they track their mood, a cumulative count of the mood inputs is displayed.

 If they add a quote, they select which list they want to append, then are prompted to input a quote that is appended to the relevant list.